Publishing your research findings

 • determine if, how and where your data should be shared based on good practice for the type, or types, of research data that will be generated

-• refer to the research council research data sharing policy and guidance most applicable to the type of research data that will be generated from your research.
+• refer to the research council research data sharing policy (or policies) and guidance most applicable to the type (or types) of research data that will be generated from your research.
 These policies include best practice and preferred repositories for some types of data.
 For example, the ESRC-supported UK Data Service and the NERC-supported Environmental Data Service

 Our guidance on best practice in the management of research data, also provides general guidance about sharing and managing your research data in line with our common principles.